Skip to main content

 An opportunity for growth, not a threat

 Today, AI still generates a certain degree of fear.
-However, where some see the threat of machines, others see an ocean of opportunities — the new revolution to better address social and business needs.
+However, where some see the threat of machines, others see an ocean of opportunities — a revolution to better address social and business needs.

 AI is about perspective

-As long as businesses recognise AI’s value and benefits for tasks, and that it does not replace true human interaction and connection and respect for privacy, then AI should be leveraged to transform the world of digital marketing, ways of working and ways of gaining a competitive advantage.
-Ultimately, marketers must understand the value of AI and its potential future to support marketing campaigns and advance the world.
+As long as businesses recognise AI’s benefits and ensure that it does not replace true human interaction and respect for privacy, AI can be leveraged to transform the world of digital marketing, including changing how we work and gaining a competitive advantage.

 If you are interested in furthering your career, learn more about our Digital Marketing Strategy and Leadership short course today.